emilyaikens/Ocean-Memory/README.md

 ## Description:
 A simple, ocean-themed memory game built for my first General Assembly Software Engineering Immersive project.

+## Technical Requirements
+1. Render game in browser
+2. Include win/loss logic and render win/loss messages in HTML
+3. Include separate HTML, CSS, and JavaScript files
+4. Use vanilla JavaScript or jQuery
+5. All code should be properly indented
+6. No remaining dead or commented out code
+7. Code in a consistent manner
+8. Project should be deployed online using gitHub

 ## Technologies Used:
 * HTML
 * CSS
 * JavaScript
+* GitHub Branching

 ## Getting Started: